cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 objections to desirability

-- forming trade coalitions wouldn't be easier
+- forming trade coalitions wouldn't be easier hard to predict now, but reasons to believe it would be, easier to solve information problem

 - enforcement-by-ledger is dangerous initially existing basic legal structures remain in place, more voluntary aspects of trade, commerce, citizenship

+- consensus or ledger governance systems would be just as capturable maybe, but the ledgers can compete, no fundamentally scarce resource (land) and existing ledgers can't threaten with weaponry

+- network effects will facilitate monopolies anyways ledgers by nature do not have monopoly over *data*, "fork threat" real & essential

 objections to feasability